The Ayurvedic Skincare Routine, Demystified

 What does your skin care routine look like?

 My skincare routine is quite simple!
-In the mornings, I use our Tri-Dosha cleanser which is suitable for all dosha skin types, and wash it off with warm water.
+In the mornings, I use our Tri-Dosha cleanser which is suitable for all dosha skin moods, and wash it off with warm water.
 My skin is very dry, so I then follow up with the rejuvenating moisturizer (which is generally good for vatas).

 I also clean my tongue.
 That might sound strange, but for me, it’s totally normal!
 Tongue cleaning is a traditional Ayurvedic practice and is the act of literally scraping your tongue with this metal, half-circle contraption.
 Tongue cleaning is a cornerstone of my ritual.